JrVerbiest/jrverbiest.github.io/README.md

 - **Doctoral Research** @ Katholieke Universiteit Leuven (Esat-Telemic), Leuven Belgium, Sep 2002 - Dec 2006.
   Design of antennas used on the human body.
 This research focused on the design of small, low-cost ultra-wideband (UWB) 3.0-9.0 GHz antennas for wireless body area networks (WBAN).
 Funded by IWT PhD scholarship (active participation in drafting and preparation of the grant application).

-  Author of several scientific publications (see publication list).
+  Author of several scientific publications ([see publication list](https://github.com/JrVerbiest/jrverbiest.github.io?tab=readme-ov-file#-publications)).

   🔨 Tools: CST Microwave Office, Matlab, and Advanced Design System

-  Other activities — Treasurer, IEEE Student Branch Leuven (2003–2005); supervised projects in Wireless and Mobile Communications course and multiple Master’s theses.
+  Other activities: treasurer IEEE Student Branch Leuven (2003–2005), supervised projects in Wireless and Mobile Communications course and multiple Master’s theses.

 - **Summer job**, Clock-o-Matic, Holsbeek, Belgium, August 2001.